 - 2 carrots, peeled and chopped (about 1 cup)

 - 1 stalk celery, chopped (about 1/2 cup)

 - 1 leek, white and light green part thinly sliced (about 1 cup)

-- 2 large bone in, skinless chicken breasts
+- 2 large chicken breasts or thighs, bone in

 - 2 teaspooons Vegit or other salt-free herb seasoning

 - 1 cup egg noodles or pasta, cooked

 - Heat chicken stock in a large pot over a high heat and bring to a boil then reduce to a simmer.

 - Add the carrots, celery, leeks, chicken breast, Vegit and cook for 12 minutes.